moreh-dev/moreh-2024docs-test/Tutorials/GPT_Tutorial/2_Understanding training code.md

 tokenizer = AutoTokenizer.from_pretrained("cerebras/Cerebras-GPT-13B")
 ```

-Then load the preprocessed dataset saved during the preparation for [Fine-tuning step](https://www.notion.so/GPT-Fine-tuning-ENG-785a1edb6eba473d81a5c328c8d49739?pvs=21) and define the data loaders.
+Then load the preprocessed dataset saved during the preparation for [1.
+Prepare Fine-tuning ](1_Prepare_Finetuning.md) and define the data loaders.

 ```python
   dataset = torch.load("gpt_dataset.pt")